xian-network/xian-core/docs/multi_node_testing.md

 * `tests/abci_methods/fixtures/multi_node_scenarios.py` defines reusable
   sequences of `RequestFinalizeBlock` messages.
 These requests are grouped into **scenarios** which the tests load via `load_multi_node_scenarios()`.
-* `tests/abci_methods/fixtures/multi_node_instrumentation.py` patches the
+* `tests/abci_methods/fixtures/multi_node_instrumentation.py` wraps the
-  application at runtime so that every transaction hash folded into the `app_hash` also includes a fingerprint of the writes it produced.
-This keeps the production `finalize_block` implementation untouched while still allowing the tests to observe state divergence.
+  transaction processor and records a deterministic fingerprint of every write each block produces.
+The recorder never mutates the application, so the production `finalize_block` implementation stays untouched while tests gain the extra state visibility they need to spot divergence.
 * `tests/abci_methods/test_multi_node_app_hash.py` consumes those scenarios,
   seeds deterministic balances, and compares the final `app_hash` emitted by each node.
 The module-probe scenario optionally mutates a bridge module to